The evaluation process

-Evaluation activities have been carried out in Sweden since the 1980s.
-UHR (ENIC-NARIC Sweden) and its predecessors have built up an extensive library of reference material from previous cases.
+Sweden has been performing evaluations since the 1980s.
+UHR (ENIC-NARIC Sweden) has a large library of reference material from previous cases.
 We also cooperate with offices that have similar tasks in many different countries.

-UHR (ENIC-NARIC Sweden) uses a number of criteria to make an evaluation, the basis for recognising a foreign qualification.
+UHR (ENIC-NARIC Sweden) uses a number of criteria during the evaluation, which is the basis for recognising a foreign qualification.
 The most important criteria are:

-- the purpose of the qualification (e.g. whether it is vocational or academic)
+- the purpose of the qualification (for example if it is vocational or academic)

-- its level or place in the foreign education system (e.g. whether the qualification provides admission to higher education or is at university level)
+- its level or place in the foreign education system (for example whether it provides admission to higher education or is at university level)

 - the scope of the qualification (how long you have studied)

-- whether the qualification is significantly different from a Swedish qualification.
+- whether it is significantly different from a Swedish qualification.

-In the statement, we describe the foreign qualification: where you studied, what degree you have, how long you studied, and compare the foreign qualification to a Swedish qualification.
+In the recognition statement, we describe the foreign qualification: where you studied, what degree you have, how long you studied, and we compare it to a Swedish qualification.

 Our work with evaluating and recognising foreign qualifications is based on the Lisbon Recognition Convention.
-The Lisbon Recognition Convention means that the ratifying countries must recognise each other’s qualifications, unless there is a substantial difference between the foreign qualification for which recognition is sought and the corresponding qualification in the host country.
+The Lisbon Recognition Convention means that the ratifying countries shall recognise each other’s qualifications, unless there is a substantial difference between the foreign qualification for which recognition is sought and the corresponding qualification in the host country.